Call for Research Proposals

 • Industrial internet of things devices may become involved in control systems.
 These rely on cellular communication, probably 5G, and may interact with cloud-based systems for things like state-estimation.
 How might these technologies be used together, and what are the benefits and (importantly) risks of that integration.

-IAB Suggestions:
+IAB Suggestions

 • Determine gaps in cyber-physical systems modeling languages and tools for interacting energy systems.
 E.g., how can one connect Modelica, SysML, or AADL.
 What are the gaps and how can they be filled?